edHelper.com

 By Jennifer Kenny

 1 What do you normally eat during the day?
 Hopefully, you consume lots of healthy, nutritious food.
 You probably eat when you are hungry and stop when you are full.
 Do you know a person, though, who doesn't eat enough or who is dieting to an extreme?
 Maybe you know someone who eats too much?
 If you do, that individual might be suffering from an eating disorder.
-There are several kinds of eating disorders but they all include an unhealthy fixation on body weight and shape and controlling that through unhealthy means.
+There are several kinds of eating disorders.
+Many of them include an unhealthy fixation on body weight and shape and controlling that through unhealthy means.
 Eating disorders are complex and affect many aspects of the individual's life even beyond the physical part.

 Paragraphs 4 to 7: